Texas law does not:

 - Require a license to sell ammunition.

-Texas prohibits the transfer of ammunition to some, but not all, of the same categories of persons who are prohibited from purchasing firearms under state law.
+Texas prohibits the transfer of ammunition to some, but not all, of the people who are prohibited from purchasing firearms under state law.
 More specifically, Texas prohibits any person from intentionally, knowingly, or recklessly selling ammunition to any person who is intoxicated, and from knowingly selling ammunition to any person who has been convicted of a felony before the fifth anniversary of the later of: 1) the person’s release from confinement following conviction of the felony; or 2) the person’s release from supervision under community supervision, parole, or mandatory supervision following conviction of the felony.1

 Regulation of Unreasonably Dangerous Ammunition